 The most serious spinal cord injuries result in paralysis, leaving the victim unable to move or feel parts of their body.
 This type of injury requires a significant lifestyle change from both the victim and their family, dramatically impacting their ability to interact with the world.
 Whether your injuries only resulted in the partial or total loss of movement and feeling below the injury site, you deserve the chance to fight for the compensation you need to cover any bills or damages if your injury was caused by someone else’s actions.

-Paralysis is one of the most devastating types of injuries anyone can suffer, and our Houston personal injury attorneys at Fleming, Nolen & Jez are committed to providing all of our clients with the knowledgeable and compassionate legal representation they require to secure the compensation they deserve.
-Since we first opened our doors in 1981, our attorneys have recovered more than $4 billion in verdicts and settlements for our clients, and we will continue to fight on their behalf for as long as our services are needed.
+Paralysis is one of the most devastating types of injuries anyone can suffer, and our personal injury attorneys at Fleming, Nolen & Jez are committed to providing all of our clients with the knowledgeable and compassionate legal representation they require to secure the compensation they deserve.
+Since we first opened our doors in 1981, our attorneys have successfully recovered verdict awards and monetary compensation for our clients, and we will continue to fight on their behalf for as long as our services are needed.
 Reach out to us today to discuss your case with a member of our firm.

 Different Types of Paralysis

 Medical professionals break paralysis down into two categories, complete and incomplete.
 Victims suffering from complete paralysis have lost all sensory and motor function below the injury site, while victims suffering from incomplete paralysis still retain some level of sensory and motor function below the injury site.
 Paralysis is also broken down into two categories depending on the part of the body it affects:

 - Quadriplegia: The most serious type of paralysis, quadriplegia affects both the upper and lower portion of the victim’s body.
 In most cases, the spinal cord injury occurred around the neck, and limits or prevents movement or feeling in all four limbs and torso.
 Depending on the severity of the injury, victims may require assistance breathing.